 English Language, English Literature

 Board: Edexcel IGCSE

 Pupils follow a literacy based teaching programme, enjoying a wide variety of texts both literary and non-fiction, of all text-types and from a range of writers, to equip them with the skills they will need to succeed here.
-In the Fourth Year, the texts studied will not be formally examined, but instead allow pupils the opportunity to explore narrative techniques, study the importance of context, and discuss themes, issues and concerns.
+The texts studied will allow pupils the opportunity to explore narrative techniques, study the importance of context, and discuss themes, issues and concerns.
 The texts will also provide springboard opportunities for original writing, both creative and transactional, in a wide variety of forms.

 At the end of the Fourth Year some pupils will take Functional Skills English Level 2.
 This will give them the chance to gain a qualification in English Language, as well as providing diagnostic information on those needing more support.

 The qualifications will be assessed at the end of the course.
 English Language has two internal examinations.
 English Literature has one and a coursework component.